BinaryMuse/timex/README.md

     var Timex = require("timex");
     var timer = new Timex();

+Timex is also available on Bower:

+    bower install [--save] timex

+**Note:** You should *only* use the Bower version in the browser.

-Timex works with browser module bundlers like Browserify and webpack.
+Timex also works with browser module bundlers like Browserify and webpack.

 Usage
 -----